AbhinavBehal/serverless-parameter-tuning/README.md

     your own AWS Lambda.
 The code for this lambda function can be found in `lambda/run_xgboost.py`.
 You will also need to place your AWS credentials in `~/.aws/credentials`, and set a default region in `~/.aws/config`.
+    - Additionally, you will need to include a copy of your training data in the `lambda/` folder when uploading to AWS.
     - Refer to [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
     for more details about the credential and configuration files.